yegor256/blog/_drafts/jcabi-w3c.md

   .valid();
 {% endhighlight %}

-This `valid()` method is a black or white indicator that return `false` when the document is not valid.
-More information you can get through a list of "defects" returned by W3C server:
+The `valid()` method is a black or white indicator that returns `false` when the document is not valid.
+Additionally, you can obtain more information through a list of "defects" returned by the W3C server:

 {% highlight java linenos=table %}
 Collection<Defect> defects = ValidatorBuilder.html()